 In addition to pastries and breads, Suzan also has a breakfast and lunch menu.
 Sandwiches of cheese, ham, tuna, fish, egg and chicken are served on your choice of artisan bread.
 For lunch, Suzan prepares a number of Trinidadian-French specialities including accras, a variety of rotis and dishes of chicken, steak and shrimp.

 Two of our favorites for a late breakfast or early lunch?
 The chicken and cheese sandwich and the egg sandwich...

 Egg Sandwich (Background)

-Almost like an omelet, the fluffy egg was embraced by the crisp baguette.
-Louise's sandwich was all dressed up with fresh lettuce and sliced tomato.
+Almost like an omelet, the crisp baguette embraces the fluffy egg.
+The chicken sandwich comes all dressed up with fresh lettuce and sliced tomato.

-Directions: Drive from The Valley towards Crocus Bay.
-Village Bakehouse will be on your left as the road veers right.
-If you hit the Red Cross, you have gone too far.
+Directions: Drive from The Valley towards West End.
+Village Bakehouse will be on your right.
+If you hit Rendezvous Bay, you have gone too far.